 A Center for Independent Living (CIL) is a community-based, cross-disability, non-profit organization that is designed and operated by people with disabilities.
 CILs are unique in that they operate according to a strict philosophy of consumer control, wherein people with all types of disabilities directly govern and staff the organization.
 Centers for Independent Living were created by U.S. Congress in Title VII of the Rehabilitation Act of 1973; today there are more than 400 CILS throughout the United States, funded with both public and private resources.

 People with permanent physical, cognitive, sensory or psychological disabilities that substantially limit one or more major life activities (for example caring for one’s self, walking, seeing, hearing, speaking, breathing, working, performing manual tasks, or learning) are eligible for CILO’s core services based on self-identification of their disability.
 Some ancillary services may require additional documentation related to a person’s disability.

 Being homeless is difficult, especially if you have a disability.
-CILO has a variety of programs and supports that can help people with disabilities out of homelessness and into a stabilized environment.
-These services vary from state to state, please see the phone numbers below:
+Through a coordinated entry and referral system, CILO can help people with disabilities into a stabilized environment.
+The criteria for these programs varies from state to state, please call a Housing Coordinator at one of the phone numbers below:

 In Greater Cincinnati: